LudovicARHIMAN/BERRY_VAULT-Backend/README.md

 **Account Creation:**
-- To create an account, you need to provide a Login (email) and a strong 24-characters password (containing uppercase, lowercase, digits and special characters of course).
+- To create an account, you need to provide a Login (email) and a strong master password

 **Data Storage:**
 - Once your account is created, we establish a personal table in our server's database to store all your passwords.
 This essentially serves as your personal vault.